Caring for your Tillandsia aka Tillys, Air Plant or Airplant

-New Information: After wetting your plants thoroughly, turn them upside down and gently shake them.
+IMPORTANT After wetting your plants thoroughly, turn them upside down and gently shake them.
 I have found that the water that collects near the base is detrimental if left to long.
-I have lost many stricta that way.
+I have lost many plants that way while learning.

 One last thing about watering your air plant.
 It is much better to water in the morning than at night.
-Air plants absorb the carbon monoide from the air at night instead of the day time.
-If the plant is wet, it does not breath therefore unless it can dry quickly at night, plan on morning baths.
+Air plants absorb the Carbon Dioxide from the air at night instead of the day time.
+If the plant is wet, it does not breath therefore, unless it can dry quickly at night, plan on morning baths.

 Following each watering, Tillandsias should be given enough light and air circulation to dry in 4 hours or less.
 Do not keep plants constantly wet or moist.